dimaryaz/jdmtool/README.md

 A command-line tool for downloading Jeppesen databases and programming Garmin aviation data cards aiming to be compatible with [Jeppesen Distribution Manager](https://ww2.jeppesen.com/data-solutions/jeppesen-distribution-manager/).

-It requires:
-- Jeppesen subscription
+It requires a Jeppesen subscription, and currenty supports the following services:
+- NavData for Garmin GNS 400/500 Series
-- A GNS 430/530 data card programmer (USB ID `0e39:1250`)
+  - Requires a Skybound data card programmer (USB ID `0e39:1250`)
-- A 16MB NavData WAAS data card
+  - Requires a 16MB NavData WAAS card or a 4MB NavData non-WAAS card
-  - Support for non-WAAS is being worked on

-Currently, it has only been tested on Linux with GNS 430 and a Jeppesen NavData database.
+    - If you have an 8MB data card, please [file a bug](https://github.com/dimaryaz/jdmtool/issues/)!
+- NavData and Obstacles for Avidyne IFD 400 Series

+It is mainly tested on Linux, but should work on OS X and Windows.

 ## Installing